keras-team/keras-cv/CONTRIBUTING.md

 ## Setup environment

-Setting up your KerasCV development environment is quite easy.
-You simply need to run the following commands:
+Setting up your KerasCV development environment requires you to clone the KerasCV repository, install dependencies, and execute `python setup.py develop`.

+You can achieve this by running the following commands:

 ```shell
 git clone https://github.com/YOUR_GITHUB_USERNAME/keras-cv.git